Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 Closing Thoughts

-QUIC comes with a number of benefits over its predecessors, with speedy connections being one of the most prominent.
-However, considering it’s experimental status and lack of support by firewalls, you should disable it for now (at least until the protocol becomes more widespread).
+QUIC offers several benefits over its predecessors, including speedy connections.
+However, considering its experimental status and lack of support by firewalls, you should disable it for now (at least until the protocol becomes more widespread).